k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/k8ssandra-operator-crds-latest/_index.md

         <td><b><a href="#k8ssandraclusterspecreapertelemetry">telemetry</a></b></td>
         <td>object</td>
         <td>
-          Telemetry defines the desired telemetry integrations to deploy targeting the Reaper pods for all DCs in this cluster (unless overriden by DC specific settings)<br/>
+          Telemetry defines the desired telemetry integrations to deploy targeting the Reaper pods for all DCs in this cluster (unless overridden by DC specific settings)<br/>
         </td>
         <td>false</td>
       </tr><tr>